johan--/PoiLocator/README.md

 getXMapBaseLayers(xMapWmsUrl, "sandbox", token, attribution).addTo(map);
 ```

-The helper function returns two leaflet layers for wich build-up the xServer basemap
+The helper function returns two leaflet layers that build-up the xServer basemap

 ```js
 // returns a layer group for xmap back- and foreground layers